lmzuccarelli/rust-operator-catalog-viewer/README.md

 ```

-Also not its really a pointless exercize adding unit tests for a TUI.
-Only the update section of the code has unit tests
+Also note I have not done any unit tests for a TUI.
+Only the update section of the code has unit tests.